unman/viewer/README.md

 To have read only permissions, edit `include/admin-global-ro`

 TBD: Add to action menus - qvm-prefs
-TBD: Add ability to rename qube for anonymisation
 TBD: Add ability to create notes

 TBD: Remove nulls- - they are weighting the display badly and confuse - why is 'None' treated as a node?